 People from all walks of life give us a view into the community they see each day: clients, social workers, ministers, nurses, judges and lawyers.
-Each year, we mail more than 5,000 surveys and during the year, we conduct focus groups where we ask select groups to share their thoughts about our priorities with us.
-These focus groups are composed of clients/potential clients, other service providers or legal professionals.
-In an informal setting, we discuss the legal needs and how we address them in the community and assess a priority rating for each.
+Each year, we ask our clients, potential clients, other service providers, and legal professionals to share their thoughts about our priorities with us.

-Please help us to help families in your community in West Tennessee by letting us know your thoughts.
+Please help us to help families in your community in West Tennessee by letting us know your thoughts by clicking here to take our brief survey.
 We welcome your comments and hope that you will keep us informed of the unmet legal needs you see in the future.
 With your help, we look forward to successfully serving those in need in West Tennessee for many more years.
-Topics are posted below.
+Our current priorities are posted below.

 How WTLS Decides What Cases to Take

 The priorities established by WTLS will be implemented and developed through the following principles:

 - The issue presented must be one for which there is no appropriate referral.

 - The issue presented must be one in which the probability of success is reasonable given the projected amount of resources necessary to achieve the desired outcome.

 - The issue presented lends itself to a legal solution as well as a solution which may be legally pursued pursuant to relevant laws, rules, regulations and operating standards.

 - In regard to substantive areas, client populations and delivery methodology, consideration will be given to project resources, service demand and funder priorities.

 - The following substantive areas constitute the most serious needs of WTLS clients and will form the core of the WTLS work: